Academic Affairs Manual (ACD)

 7. review of undergraduate education, including teaching in a research institution.

-Maintains liaison with the Undergraduate Admissions Board, the Registrar’s Advisory Committee, the University Standards Committee, the Division of Graduate Studies, the Student Development Advisory Committee, Student Affairs Advisory Council, and ASASU.
+To liaison with the Undergraduate Admissions Board, the Registrar’s Advisory Committee, the University Undergraduate Standards Committee, the Office for Graduate Education, Undergraduate Student Government, and the Graduate and Professional Students Association.

 1. Membership

-1. Ex officio: The university president, the executive vice president and provost of the university, the executive vice president for Administration and Finance, and the senate president or their designees.
+2. ex officio: the university president, the provost of the university, the executive vice president, treasurer, and chief financial officer of the university, and the chair of the UAC or their designees

 1. Purpose and function